 Accordingly, we have developed a tutorial program that aims to be flexible enough to meet any need.
 For those wishing to follow the same syllabi as our LAT 501, 502, 601, and 602 Intro and Intermediate courses, and be eligible for transcripts (and seminary credit via our partnership with Gordon-Conwell), we have standard tutorial packages on offer.
 But we are also happy to arrange a tutorial package that gives you exactly what you need and no more.
 These tutorials, which are not eligible for transcripts, are standardly priced at $40 per one-hour videoconference session, with grading of assignments and any needed correspondence with your tutor included.

 Our program director Jonathan Roberts oversees tutorials, however, we can draw on a range of talented and experienced teachers with expertise in different periods and genres of Latin literature to offer you tutorial supervision at introductory, intermediate, or advanced levels.
 Just scroll down to the Inquiry form below if you wish to contact us and explore a custom tutorial option.
 Fill out the form below to inquire about options.

 For details on what these courses entail, see the Terms and Conditions document.

 LAT501: Introduction to Theological Latin, Pt.
 I (4 credits)

 LAT502: Introduction to Theological Latin, Pt.
 II (4 credits)

 LAT621: Intermediate Latin Readings: Reformed Confessions (2 credits)

-LAT721: Advanced Latin Readings: Patristic (2 credits)
+LAT721: Advanced Latin Readings: Latin Bible in the Reformation